mkearney/data-scribers/content/post/2017-05-10-everyone-knows-that-loops-in-r.md

   - rdatagennet
 ---

 Again, the specifics of the simulation are not important here.
-What is important, is the notion that the problem requires looking through individual data sequentially, something R is generally not so good at when the sequences get particularly long, and they must be repeated a large number of times.
-As you can see, things got markedly[... <i class="fas fa-external-link-alt"></i>](https://www.rdatagen.net/post/first-blog-entry/)
+What is important, is the notion that the problem requires looking through individual data sequentially, something R is generally not so good at when the sequences get particularly long, and they must be repeated a large number of times[... <i class="fas fa-external-link-alt"></i>](https://www.rdatagen.net/post/first-blog-entry/)